p2r3/ppmod/README.md

 Due to a bug in how Portal 2 handles restoring the script scope from save files, saving before an `async` function has finished running can lead to game freezes or crashes.
 It is therefore not recommended to use `async` functions in tick loops, and instead reserve them for one-time events like map loads or entity outputs.

 ## Entity management
 These functions help with the Source entity input/output system.
 They mostly consist of streamlined versions of existing essential functions.
+If you've included ppmod within `mapspawn.nut`, you have access to the [much more comfortable shorthands](#shorthands-for-entity-management) of these functions.

 ### ppmod.get
 Searches for an entity by various criteria and returns its handle.
 Searches can be done by: